annagabain/Mom-Lifehacks/README.md

 ### Accessibility

-There is no limit to applied accessibility, however the following aspects were paid attention to:
+There is no limit to applied accessibility, however the following aspects were adressed:
  - Semantic Html - The tags of the html document were named semantically to make sense.
-Header, Navigation, Section, Paragraph, Footer.
+Header, Navigation, Section, Paragraph, Footer, to name a few.
  - Text Content - headings, paragraphs, lists in hierarchic order to be analysed by screen readers.
- - Page Layouts - title, url, headings, using site keywords, such as Lifehack, Mom in the paragraph texts, image alt attributes for visually impaired, site meta description in the head section.
+ - Page Layouts - title, url, headings, using site keywords, such as Lifehack, Mom in the paragraph texts, image Alt attributes for visually impaired, site Meta description in the head section.
  - Form Labels - label, id, for.
  - ARIA attributes- aria-labels to anchor tags for navigation.